University-Project-Repos/.github/profile/README.md

 [![GitStats Overview](https://raw.githubusercontent.com/University-Project-Repos/GitStats-UniversityProjects/actions_branch/generated_images/overview.svg "R055A/GitStats")![GitStats Languages](https://raw.githubusercontent.com/University-Project-Repos/GitStats-UniversityProjects/actions_branch/generated_images/languages.svg "R055A/GitStats")](https://github.com/R055A/GitStats)

 >  _My **Avg contributions** applies to uni projects only in `.git` collaborative context, excluding open-source, lead, work etc_

+🤓 Fun fact: I initially deployed the visualisations these succeed 1 month before the then unknown project including CI/CD automating GitHub statistic visualisations (though not using GitHub workflows) for the 1st instance of an advanced Data Engineering II course.
+Unfortunately, following multiple hands-on teaching by example, someone else pushed the API-fetching task before me and any remote deadline, regardless of thorough planning and all project management documentation.
+Not the 1st instance of finding a project I have deployed to GitHub as a course assessment the following period, and not the 1st time I have experienced difficulties as a result.
+Thus, most `.git` repositories are private.

 <!--REPO_ACTIVITY_STATS_START-->
 ![GitHub Repository Activity Statistics](repo_activity_stats.png)